microsoft/vscode-essentials/docs/en/06-advanced-editing.md

 </div>
 ```

-This syntax is very useful for quickly writing HTML and CSS code.
+This syntax is particularly useful for quickly writing HTML and CSS code.
 For more information on the Emmet syntax, you can consult the official documentation at https://docs.emmet.io.

 ### Collaborative Editing

 Just because we work remotely doesn't mean we have to work alone!
 Thanks to extensions like **Live Share**, it is possible to collaborate in real-time with your colleagues on the same project, for pair programming or code review, for example.
 After installing the extension, simply select the new Live Share icon that has been added to the sidebar and click on `Share` to start a collaborative session.
-You can then invite your colleagues to join the session by sending them the generated link.
+You can then invite your colleagues to join the session by sending them the link generated.

 ![Live Share session](./images/live-share.png)

 Once the session is started, you can see the changes made by your colleagues in real-time, and chat with them via the integrated chat.
 You can also share your terminal, and even redirect ports to share a local server.
-You also have the option to restrict modification rights and terminal access to avoid unpleasant surprises.
+You also have the choice to restrict modification rights and terminal access to avoid unpleasant surprises.
 This is very practical, for example, for doing demonstrations or remote classes!